Fabiancrg/caelum/README.md

 ## Project Description

-This project implements a battery-powered environmental monitoring device using ESP32-C6/H2 with Zigbee connectivity.
+This project implements a battery-powered comprehensive weather station using ESP32-H2 with Zigbee connectivity.
 The device operates as a Zigbee Sleepy End Device (SED) with automatic light sleep for ultra-low power consumption while maintaining network responsiveness.

-Features a 3-endpoint design with WS2812 RGB LED boot indicator and optimized power management achieving 0.68mA sleep current.
+**Hardware v2.0** features dual I2C buses supporting multiple sensor combinations, dedicated rain gauge and anemometer inputs, DS18B20 temperature sensor, light sensor, and wind direction sensor for professional weather monitoring capabilities.

 This project is based on the examples provided in the ESP Zigbee SDK: